oatlog/oatlog/doc/extended_abstract/main.typ

   ],
 ) <benchmark-results>

 The egglog code for the benchmarks is provided in @appendix_benchmarks.
-Each step involves matching all rewrite rules once, then applying the delta and rebuilding the relation indexes.
-The fueled benchmarks are run until saturation, i.e. until the rewrite rules produce no more inserts or uproots.
+// Each step involves matching all rewrite rules once, then applying the delta and rebuilding the relation indexes.
+The `fuel*` benchmarks run until saturation, i.e. until the rewrite rules produce no more inserts or unifications.
+// The fueled
+// benchmarks are run until saturation, i.e. until the rewrite rules produce no more inserts or
+// uproots.

 Oatlog is faster in earlier steps than in later steps, i.e. it appears to be less scalable than egglog #footnote[As one might guess, we stumbled into this by setting up small benchmarks,